Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 ( Affiliate Link )

-This book has some really good ideas & mindsets about developing mastery.
 Specifically, that these days it's a DIY thing.
-You have virtually no choice except to self apprentice & take the initiative to learn and find the best teachers because the traditional apprenticeship system that created timeless masters like Leonardo DaVinci is gone:-?
+You have virtually no choice except to self apprentice & take the initiative to learn and find the best teachers because the traditional apprenticeship system that created timeless masters like Leonardo DaVinci is gone :-?

 That said, we have unprecidented access to knowledge & the best experts on Earth right from our phones.
 Just be careful, most famous virtually never means best.